CreditCredit...Adriana Zehbrauskas for The New York Times

-Jon Jones punctuated his U.F.C. win with the president-elect’s shimmy, and numerous N.F.L. players followed suit on Sunday.
+Jon Jones punctuated his U.F.C. win with the president-elect’s shimmy.
+Numerous N.F.L. players, and a U.S. soccer star have followed suit.

 by https://www.nytimes.com/by/jesse-mckinley · NY TimesThe first thing to know about the Donald J. Trump dance craze is that it’s not really a craze.
 (Not yet, at least.)
 Nor, to be honest, is it a dance.